iamlite/liteburner/README.md

 YAML for home assistant automation can be found [here](https://github.com/iamlite/liteburner/blob/main/automation.yaml).

+To use what i have so far:
+*Disclaimer: your wled instance should be named "KELED", otherwise you will need to go through and edit the name for your own.*

+1. Go to your WLED url > config > Security & Updates > Backup & Restore
+2. Upload the [json file](https://github.com/iamlite/liteburner/blob/main/wled_presets_KELED.json) there and restart the WLED.
+3. Go to your klipper UI of choice find your configuration files and open moonraker.conf.
+Copy [this](https://github.com/iamlite/liteburner/blob/main/moonraker.conf) into there.
+4. The next step is the [Gcode Macro](https://github.com/iamlite/liteburner/blob/main/gcode_macro.cfg).
+You can replace your entire file or go through and edit as needed.
+Remember, this is for the Ender 3 V3 KE.
+5. The final step is the automation.yaml.
+If you use homeassistant, this will be easy for you.
+Just create an automation and paste this in there.
+You may need to change names to match what you have set up for your WLED and Moonraker.
+I really hope to remove this in the future and switch to just using WLED and Moonraker.

 ## Bill of Materials (BOM)

 - 2x M3 L4 Flat Head Screws